 4. Explore campus resources.

 UIUC has all sorts of resources to make your life easier.
-When you first get to campus, New Student Programs is focused on helping you with the transition.
-They host the Illini Transfer Ambassadors and GRIT Camp.
+When you first get to campus, New Student & Family Experiences is focused on helping you with the transition.
+They host the Illini Transfer Ambassadors and LIT program.
 Illini Transfer Ambassadors is a group of current transfer students on campus who help implement programs for new transfer students.
-GRIT (Guiding Resilient Illinois Transfer students) Camp is a free one-day program meant for transfer students to build a community and learn about the university.
+LIT (Leading Illinois Transfers) is a great opportunity to meet other new transfer students and navigate the first weeks of life at UIUC.

 Once you’ve settled in, you’ll discover even more resources across campus.
 For example, every department provides academic advisors you can meet with to discuss class schedules, adding or dropping classes, and checking your progress to graduation.
 The Counseling Center is here for you when you need a little extra support, emotionally or spiritually.
 The Career Center can help you with resume reviews, cover letters, and practice interviews and provides guidance on prepping for career fairs, landing an internship, or scoring your dream job.
 And, if you’re ever unsure where to go, don’t worry; we have an office for that, too.